Small Business Guide to Lead Lists & Generation

 Benefits of Building Your Own Leads List

 A proprietary asset is a piece of content provided for free in exchange for contact information.
-Informative E-Books are often gated in this manner to build inbound lists, and private videos or even applications can be similarly bartered for contact information.
-If your company sells software to help web designers, you might offer a free instructional PDF with tips about web development, for example.
-In exchange for this free content, you collect an email address from the interested party, and the opportunity to pitch this person your products in the future.
+Informative e-books are often gated in this manner to build inbound lists, and private videos or even applications can be similarly bartered for contact information.
+If your company sells software to help web designers, for example, you might offer a free instructional PDF with tips about web development.
+In exchange for this free content, you collect an email address from the interested party and the opportunity to pitch this person your products in the future.

 The major values of inbound lead generation are: